 - Conduct annual internal or external audits in order to examine supporting receipt documentation and verify spending compliance to gift restrictions

 I believe the best way to avoid these complications is for a church to partner with another Canadian or USA licensed charity that has proven experience in overseas ministries, entrusting them to help manage the overseas programs and provide appropriate oversight as the fiscal agents of the ministry.
-For Christian Reformed churches, it would be wise to confer with the denomination’s global mission agencies (Back to God Ministries International, Christian Reformed World Missions, and World Renew).
+For Christian Reformed churches, it would be wise to confer with the denomination’s global mission agencies (Back to God Ministries International, Resonate Global Mission, and World Renew).